|

 Fixing up is the right thing to do when

-tune it up as needed in between.
+assumes you tune it up as needed in between.

 Restoring is altogether different.
 When